cockpit-project/cockpit-project.github.io/_posts/2022-10-20-login-issues.md

 We fixed this bug as soon as it was discovered (a month ago) and pushed [a new release of Cockpit](cockpit-277) and also backported it as a hotfix to all the "stable" slower-moving distributions.

 All distributions have had the fix for a around a month.
-Most distributions have accepted and published the fix, including Arch Linux, CentOS Stream 8 & 9, Debian, Fedora, openSUSE Tumbleweed, Red Hat Linux Enterprise Linux versions prior to 8.8, and Ubuntu Kinetic.
+Most distributions have accepted and published the fix, including Arch Linux, CentOS Stream 8 & 9, Debian, Ubuntu, Fedora, openSUSE Tumbleweed, and Red Hat Linux Enterprise Linux 8.7 and 9.1.

-Due to the nature of enterprise/LTS distributions the fixes have not landed yet in Red Hat Enterprise Linux 8.6 & 9.0, Ubuntu 22.04 LTS, Alma Linux, and Rocky Linux.
+Due to the nature of enterprise/LTS distributions the fixes have not landed yet in Red Hat Enterprise Linux 8.6 & 9.0, Alma Linux, and Rocky Linux.

 ## Affected browsers

 Right now (2022-10-20): Using Firefox 106 with Cockpit is affected.
 However, Chrome, Edge, Brave, and any other Chromium-based browser will have versions in the very near future which will also be affected.
 WebKit-based browsers, such as Safari and GNOME Web will likely be affected soon as well.

 Firefox ESR (Extended Support Release) is slower-moving and is on 102.x and is not affected, nor will it be affected until Q3 2023 (2023-07-04 specifically, according to [the Firefox release schedule](https://wiki.mozilla.org/Release_Management/Calendar)).

 ## Workarounds

-### Ubuntu

-#### Official packages in "proposed"

-For Ubuntu, the fix should be out in the main repo next week.

-In the meantime, the fixed version of Cockpit has been accepted to the proposed repository (a staging repo).
-You can enable this repository or even just cherry-pick specific packages (such as Cockpit packages, like `cockpit-ws`).
-More information is available at [Ubuntu's EnableProposed wiki page](https://wiki.ubuntu.com/Testing/EnableProposed) and [at Launchpad](https://bugs.launchpad.net/ubuntu/+source/cockpit/+bug/1990623/comments/10).
-If you test this and it works for you (it should!) please also leave a comment [at the Launchpad issue](https://bugs.launchpad.net/ubuntu/+source/cockpit/+bug/1990623) to let them know to push it to the main repos sooner, so everyone will get the fix!

-#### Unofficial testing PPA

-If you can't use the proposed packages for whatever reason, then [Martin Pitt, an official member of the Cockpit team and Ubuntu and Debian package maintainer, has his own testing PPA](https://launchpad.net/~pitti/+archive/ubuntu/fixes/).
-This is almost as official as it gets, coming from Martin.
-It's just not an "official" package by the distribution.

 ### Rocky Linux 9 and Alma Linux 9